 - In vitro/ex vivo characterization of novel tool compounds or drug candidates using IHC, tissue autoradiography, cell binding assays, mass spectroscopy, microscopy and FACS.

-- High end radiochemistry services for SPECT, PET and theranostic applications (ligand, therapeutic or diagnostic development)
+- High end radiochemistry services for PET and theranostic applications (ligand, therapeutic or diagnostic development)

-- Proven ability to develop, manufacture and apply a wide range of PET and SPECT ligands (> 60 tracers available for preclinical use)
+- Proven ability to develop, manufacture and apply a wide range of PET ligands (> 60 tracers available for preclinical use)

-- In vivo molecular and anatomical imaging (MRI, CT, US, SPECT, PET, Optical) in a range of neuro, oncology, cardiovascular and respiratory models
+- In vivo molecular and anatomical imaging (MRI, CT, PET) in a range of neurology, oncology, cardiovascular and respiratory models

 - Ready access to healthy and disease human and animal tissue